FairlySadPanda/Stronk/readme.md

 ## TODO: Write a proper readme

-This is a work-in-progress port of CoreScript, the Javascript (nw.js/pixi.js) 2D RPG engine for RPG Maker MV, to TypeScript.
+This is a work-in-progress port of Corescript, the Javascript (nw.js/pixi.js) 2D RPG engine for RPG Maker MV, to TypeScript.

 Corescript can be found here: https://github.com/rpgtkoolmv/corescript